Spectrally Robust Covariance Shrinkage for Hotelling's $T^2$ in High Dimensions: Empirical results

-For our first series of experiments, we tested our detector on artificially generated reference and test data sets in Matlab.
+For our first series of experiments, we tested our detector on artificially generated reference and test data sets in \texttt{python}.
 The data generation process was similar to that in \cite{robinson2022improvement}.
-First, let \(p=200\), choose a mean-shift dispersion matrix \(\myOmega\) and non-centrality scale \(\magnitude\), choose the number of reference samples \(n,\) and generate a \(p\times p\) covariance matrix \(\bfr\) with piece-wise log-linear eigenvalues \(\{\kappa^{ i/40}\}_{i=1}^{40}\cup\{10^{ (i-1)/(40(p-41))}\}_{i=1}^{p-40}\) for some rough condition number \(\kappa = \kappa(\bfr) = \lambda_{\max}(\bfr)/\lambda_{\min}(\bfr)\), not to be confused with a distance to a spectral edge.
-(See Figure~\ref{fig:scree1e2} for a scree plot with \(\kappa = 10^2\).)
-Next, perform 100 Monte Carlo trials as follows: \begin{itemize} \item Generate an i.i.d. \(p\times n\) matrix \(\bZ\) with uniformly distributed components of mean 0 and variance 1.
-Let \(\bX = \bfrhalf \bZ\), the reference-sample matrix. \item Generate a large number test observations, some signal-free ones distributed as the columns of \(\bX\), and some signal-containing ones, which are signal-free observations added to \(\magnitude\bz/\lv \bz\rv\), where \(\bz \sim \mathcal{N}(0,\myOmega)\). \item Compute \(\bSn\) from \(\bXn\) as in \eqref{eq:scm} and generate detection scores for each algorithm in the last section and each test observation. \end{itemize} Once detection scores have been generated for all 100 trials, they are assembled into approximate receiver-operator-characteristic (ROC) curves of size (false-alarm rate) versus power (detection rate) by counting the number of \(\fH_0\) and \(\fH_1\) observations that exceed each of a large number of thresholds.
+First, let \(p=200\), choose a signal dispersion matrix \(\myOmega\) and non-centrality scalar \(\magnitude\), choose the number of reference samples \(n,\) and generate a \(p\times p\) covariance matrix \(\bfr\) with piece-wise log-linear eigenvalues \(\{\kappa^{ i/40}\}_{i=1}^{40}\cup\{10^{ (i-1)/(40(p-41))}\}_{i=1}^{p-40}\) for some rough condition number \(\kappa = \lambda_{\max}(\bfr)/\lambda_{\min}(\bfr)\), not to be confused with a distance to a spectral edge.
+(See Figure~\ref{fig:scree1e2} for a scree plot with \(\kappa = 10^2\) and Remark~\ref{rem:spiked} for a comment on the smaller \(p-40\) eigenvalues.)
+If $\kappa =1$, we take $\bfr$ simply to be $\mathbf{I}_p$.
+Next, perform 3,000 Monte Carlo trials as follows: \begin{itemize} \item Generate an i.i.d. \(p\times n\) matrix \(\bZ\) with components $\sim W$ and two possible choices for the tail behavior of $W$: $W\sim U(-\sqrt{3},\sqrt{3})$ (sub-Gaussian case), or $W\sim t_\nu$ (Student-$t$ case) for $\nu>2$, normalized to have variance one.
+Left-multiply $\bZ$ by a random orthogonal matrix with rotation-invariant (Haar) distribution, and let \(\bX = \bfrhalf \bZ\), the reference-sample matrix. \item Generate a large number test observations, some signal-free ones distributed as the columns of \(\bX\), and some signal-containing ones, which are signal-free observations added to \(\magnitude\bz/\lv \bz\rv\), where \(\bz \sim \mathcal{N}(0,\myOmega)\). \item Compute \(\bSn\) from \(\bXn\) as in \eqref{eq:scm} and generate detection scores for each algorithm in the last section and each test observation. \end{itemize} Once detection scores have been generated for all 3,000 trials, they are assembled into approximate receiver-operator-characteristic (ROC) curves of size (false-alarm rate) versus power (detection rate) by counting the number of \(\fH_0\) and \(\fH_1\) observations that exceed each of a large number of thresholds.